 It's tradition to read Luke 2 on Christmas Eve for many, but why wait until Christmas Eve to read it?
 Try reading the story throughout the month to keep Christ in your mind all month long.

 Spend a night carving nativities out of soap or make gingerbread manger scenes.

-For a fun tradition, keep candy canes on your tree and whenever a guest drops by throughout the season, let them pick a candy cane from the tree!
+For a fun Christ-centered Christmas tradition, keep candy canes on your tree and whenever a guest drops by throughout the season, let them pick a candy cane from the tree!

-We also love the book: The Legend of the Candy Cane because it reinforces the symbolism of the Candy Cane.
+We also love the book: The Legend of the Candy Cane because it teaches the symbolism of the Candy Cane in a cute way.

 There are so many thoughts about Santa at Christmas time.
 Some are completely against it and others don't think twice about Christ.
 We are somewhere in the middle.
 We like to celebrate the magic of Santa, but make sure we have plenty of Christ-focused activities and reminders.

 For this reason, I absolutely LOVE the book, I Believe in Santa Claus.
 We read it early on in the season.
 It reminds us that all the symbols of Christmas and Santa can remind us of Christ.
 If you haven't read it, add it to your list.

 16. GO TO A LIVE NATIVITY OR CRECHE DISPLAY

 Spending some time at a live nativity or creche display will help you focus on Christ.
 Plus, many of the displays feature Nativities from around the world.
 It's so fun (and cultural, too!) to see different country's representations of the nativity.

 17. SERVE OTHERS